Toxic Mold Overview

 The following are some warning signs that may indicate the presence of dangerous mold or mold growth:

-- Discoloration or water stains on internally facing walls or ceilings
+- Discoloration or water stains on internal and external facing walls or ceilings

 - Areas of standing water or condensation on floors, walls, or windowsills

-- Water damage, which can appear on drywall and present as water leaks and occur as a result of leaky pipes
+- Water damage, such as from leaky pipes (which can appear on drywall and present as water leaks)

 Types of Mold

-Many types of mold may occur in homes and office buildings, while some sources say there are over 100,000 different species.
+Many types of mold may occur in homes and office buildings.
+Some sources say there are over 100,000 different species of mold.
 Some mold species are considered harmless, while others can cause potentially serious adverse health effects.

 The most common mold types found in homes and offices are: